LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/01-core-concepts.md

 ## Essential Command-Line Tools (CLI)

-When managign these environments, you will encounter 3 main tools, each with a different purpose:
+When managing these environments, you will encounter 3 main tools, each with a different purpose:

 - **ctr (Ctor)**
     - This comes with containerd but is **solely for debugging**.